-Holding the LAN tester so that its indicator surface is facing you and its back is resting in the palm of your hand, plug one end of the RJ45–terminated cable into the left socket.
+Holding the LAN tester so that its indicator surface is facing you and its back is resting in the palm of your hand, plug one end of the RJ45–terminated cable into the main device.

 Compare indicator lights on the main and remote test units.
-At this point, it really helps if you have another person around to read the indicators on the remote unit!
-But if you're doing the job alone, just run the test manually, and go back and forth between test units to check that each wire functions at both ends.
-As with non-remote testing, an optimum connection is shown when both of a wire's indicators are brightly lit; a dim light equals poor connection, and no light indicates failure to connect.
+At this point, it may really help to have another person around to read the indicators on the remote unit.
+However, if you're doing the job alone, you can run the test manually, going back and forth between test units to check that each wire functions at both ends.
+As with non-remote testing, with an illuminated tester, an optimum connection is shown when both of a wire's indicators are brightly lit; a dim light equals poor connection, and no light indicates failure to connect.